toxintractor/ProjectKD/README.md

 ## How the app works

-The app works on basis of angular.
+The app works on basis of AngularJS.
 This app makes a connection with graphdb.
 If you choose a game in the list, the 12 recommended apps will apear.

 ### How to get the app Working